Ferry from Athens (Piraeus) to Paros

 Is there a ferry from Athens (Piraeus) to Paros?

-The ferry route from Athens to Paros is usually served at least 2 times per day throughout the year.
-The ferry companies that normally operate on this route are Blue Star Ferries, Golden Star Ferries and Seajets.
+The ferries that serve the route from Piraeus to Paros are daily.
+In summer, you can find at least 5 crossings per day.
+The ferry companies that usually operate on this connection are Blue Star Ferries, Minoan Lines and Seajets.

-Please note that ferry schedules are subject to change depending on the season and weather.
-Find the latest information and check real-time data for ferries from Athens to Paros on our fare search engine.
+Please note that ferry timetables are subject to change depending on the season.
+You can check real-time schedules and ferry ticket prices for the Athens (Piraeus) - Paros crossing on Ferryhopper.

 How long is the ferry ride from Athens (Piraeus) to Paros?

-The Athens to Paros ferry duration ranges from approximately 3.5 hr to 5 hr depending on the type of vessel and the itinerary.
+The Athens to Paros ferry duration ranges from approximately 3 hr to 5 hr.
+This depends on the type of vessel, the weather conditions as well as the intermediate stops of each itinerary.

 Is there a high-speed ferry from Athens (Piraeus) to Paros?